Working class pride and bubbly on the Tour de France route

 EPERNAY, France (AP) — In the space of 215 kilometers (134 miles), the Tour de France goes from one extreme to the other.

-After leaving Belgium to enter France on Monday, riders pedaled through the small town of Fourmies, the symbol of working-class symbol and pride.
+After leaving Belgium to enter France on Monday, riders pedaled through the small town of Fourmies, a symbol of working-class toil and pride.

 A few hours later, they reached the glitzy Avenue de Champagne in Epernay, a UNESCO World Heritage site home to the most prestigious Champagne houses.